tgieruc/multi_tracker/README.md

 * multi_tracker/bytetrack/device: either *"cpu"* or *"gpu"*
 * multi_tracker/bytetrack/track_buffer: only for ByteTrack, see ByteTrack documentation for specific information
 * multi_tracker/bytetrack/match_thresh: only for ByteTrack, see ByteTrack documentation for specific information

+# Contact

+For any questions, please email me at <theo.gieruc@gmail.com>